casxzhe/padm_local_f25/README.md

 ```
 where `<number>` is the number of the homework or project you want to run (e.g, `bash start_docker.sh ps2`, `bash start_docker.sh proj1`).
 Note that if a homework/project hasn't been released yet, you won't be able to run it.

+The script may take several minutes to run, especially the first time you run it.
 After running the script, you should see a printout of the Jupyter notebook URL.
 You can copy and paste this URL into your browser to access the Jupyter notebook.

 For example, part of the output should look like this:
 ```bash